Jakesta13/Percy_Rover_Image_Grab/README.md

 * raw/color is the processing mode, raw is default if not defined.
 * sol# is the sol you are requesting images from.
 * You can specifiy any argument in any postion, all are optional.
+* 'probably poorly written' in the sense that I'm learning PHP and there are a few things that may have the room for optomization.

 ~~_NOTE: You must specifiy raw/color if you are trying to select a sol, at the time being._~~